MaestroError/eloquent-regex/README.md

 - Implement string resolver pattern to use strings like "text(2)-digits()" (or "text:2-digits", or "text|2-digits") as pattern
 - Implement recursive pattern creation (Using "RI-321" string to create pattern matching this string)
-- Consider to add Postal Code Pattern
 - Make options controllable from config or provider (?)
 - Make patterns controllable from config or provider (?)
+- Implement first() method using preg_match instead of preg_match_all
 - I should be able to make new pattern using BuilderPattern
 - I should be able to make add custom pattern to the existing one using BuilderPattern
+- Consider to add Postal Code Pattern